TheresaLui/SelfHelpContent_v2/articles/microsoft.logicapps/logicapps-enterprise-connectors-sap.md

   ownershipid="Compute_LogicApps" />
 # Enterprise Connector - SAP

-The Logic Apps’ connector works with SAP's classic releases such as R/3 and ECC systems on-premises or hosted in Azure Virtual Machine.
+The Logic Apps' connector works with SAP's classic releases such as R/3 and ECC systems on-premises or hosted in Azure Virtual Machine.
 The connector also enables integration with SAP's newer HANA-based SAP systems, such as S/4 HANA, whether they're hosted on-premises or in the cloud.
 The SAP connector supports message or data integration to and from SAP NetWeaver-based systems through Intermediate Document (IDoc), Business Application Programming Interface (BAPI), or Remote Function Call (RFC).

 * Connector documentation: [How to connect to SAP systems from Azure Logic Apps](https://docs.microsoft.com/azure/logic-apps/logic-apps-using-sap-connector)

 ## **Recommended Documents**

 ### Installation

 - [SAP Connector Installation](https://docs.microsoft.com/azure/logic-apps/logic-apps-using-sap-connector#prerequisites)